fastrgv/AdaVenture/README.md

 * Windows & Linux binaries provided, as well as full source.

-* Note that both 32+64 bit builds for Windows are currently delivered.

 * Laptop friendly controls;  supports HiDpi displays.

 * The game has four levels.
 Level 1 : fairly easy campaign in Sparta, with a more difficult variant [ level 3] due to thick dark fog & randomized key locations.
 These are the top two.
 Similarly, level 2 is a tricky campaign in Crete, and an even more difficult dark variant [level 4].
 These are the bottom two, showing Minotaurs.
 You select the desired campaign at the beginning of the game.

-You can save the current game by using the v-key.
+* You can explicitly save the current game by using the v-key.
 This allows resumption later.
 You must replay from the beginning if you die before saving.

-Saving the game state is a relatively new feature that only saves one game.
-If a saved game exists, a fifth option appears at screen center to resume that game.
+* In the unlikely event a game aborts before you save a game, you might be able to recover as follows.
+Go to the "data" subdirectory and copy the file "gamestatex.txt" to the ./savedGames/ directory, then choose resume at startup and pick gamestatex.txt.
+Note that this recover file is NOT created if you die, but only if the game malfunctions.

 * Maze/Labyrinth hint: For a younger generation that is not familiar with the original Atari Adventure game, note that there is a magenta colored moveable "bridge" that may be picked up and carried to another location where a shortcut is needed with the following shape: **][**  Its use is required to access the chalice, and to escape the labyrinth in levels 2 & 4.